 New level and systems-related supplemental enhancement information (from JVET-AA2005) – VVC DAM was issued from 27th meeting, ballot to close 2023-01-03.
-JVET draft 4 seems not necessary (from the status known at opening plenary) The plan is to convert this into FDIS of new edition in January (provided that the 2nd edition would still be published in 2022 – check status).
-ITU-T consent would be premature, better wait for July 2023 when new edition of VSEI is consented, to keep VVC and VSEI aligned.
+A JVET draft 4 seems not to be necessary (from the status known at opening plenary) The plan is to convert this into FDIS of new edition in January 2023 (provided that the 2nd edition would still be published in 2022 – and it had indeed been published on 2022-09-25).
+ITU-T consent would be premature, as it seemed better wait for July 2023 when a new edition of VSEI is also consented, to keep VVC and VSEI aligned.

 Additional SEI messages (from JVET-Z2006) – VSEI CDAM ballot comments in m60678.
 DAM (JVET draft 3) to be issued from current meeting.
 To be converted into FDIS of new edition in April, ITU-T consent in July.

-Film grain synthesis technology for video applications (from JVET-AA2020 and JVET-AB0042) – JVET draft 3 to be issued at the current meeting, also ISO/IEC 23002-9 PDTR was planned to be issued in October 2022 (request made at 25th meeting) – discuss Friday
+Film grain synthesis technology for video applications (from JVET-AA2020 and JVET-AB0042) – JVET draft 3 was expected to be issued at the current meeting, and also ISO/IEC 23002-9 PDTR was planned to be issued at the current meeting (a request to start work on the TR had been made at the 25th meeting) – however, it was later agreed to not yet issue a PDTR, as sufficient progress had not yet been made.

 VVC Conformance testing for operation range extensions – (from JVET-Y2026) – original plan had been for ISO/IEC 23090-16 FDAM and ITU-T consent from current meeting – the progression plan on this was clarified during the AHG5 presentation: As the DAM ballot only closes by 2022-11-15, and it is unknown which comments would be made on some known issues, it would be premature to progress this to ITU consent.

-Video CICP new edition with for YCgCo-Re and YCgCo-Ro (from JVET-Z1003) – JVET draft 3 to be issued at the current meeting (any changes?), CD ballot comments in m60676, ISO/IEC 23091-2 DIS to be issued, ITU-T consent from current meeting?
+Video CICP new edition with for YCgCo-Re and YCgCo-Ro (from JVET-Z1003) – JVET draft 3 was planned to be issued at the current meeting (if any changes were needed), CD circulation results were reported in m60676, ISO/IEC 23091-2 DIS was to be issued, potential ITU-T consent from the current meeting was hypothetically possible, but this would be rather far ahead of the status in ISO/IEC.

 Ballot responses on final standards: FDIS 23090-16 m60682, FDIS 23002-7 (2nd ed.) m60683.